xdmushui/partner-center-sdk/develop/add-a-verified-domain-for-a-customer.md

 -   Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
--   A customer ID (customer-tenant-id).
+-   A customer ID (CustomerTenantId).
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
+-   You must be a Partner who is a domain registrar.

+## <span id="AddingaVerifiedDomain"></span><span id="addingaverifieddomain"><span id="ADDINGAVERIFIEDDOMAIN"></span>Adding a verified domain

+If you are a Partner who is a domain registrar, you can use the verifieddomain API to POST a new [Domain](#domain) resource to the list of domains for an existing customer.
+To do this, identify the customer using their CustomerTenantId, specify a value for the VerifiedDomainName property, and pass a [Domain](#domain) resource in the Request with the required Name, Capability, AuthenticationType, Status, and VerificationMethod properties included.
+To specify that the new [Domain](#domain) is a federated domain, set the AuthenticationType property in the [Domain](#domain) resource to "Federated", and include a [DomainFederationSettings](#domainfederationsettings) resource in the Request.
+If the method is successful, the Response will include a [Domain](#domain) resource for the new verified domain.

 ## <span id="_Request"></span><span id="_request"></span><span id="_REQUEST"></span>REST Request